autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 ## Proposed Tasks for the 5th year project

 * Make yourself familiar with multi-target tracking, random finite sets, MHT and PMBM.
-* Design the software architecture of an overall PMBM filter, taking the pipelines used in [Autoferry] og [Autosit] into account.
+* Design the software architecture of an overall PMBM filter, taking the pipelines used in [AUTOFERRY] og [AUTOSIT] into account.
 * Identify bottlenecks, and open source code elements that can be used as part of the implementation.
 * Implement procedures for prediction, estimation, cluster merging, hypothesis generation, pruning and cluster merging.
 * Verify the procedures and combine them in a complete PMBM filter.